takac/takac.github.com/_posts/2013-01-30-vim-grammar.md

 	text-obj = modifier object

-Lets define what a modifier is:
+Let's define what a modifier is:

-	modifier = 'a' | 'i'
+	modifier = a | i

 A modifier is defined the keys `a` or `i`.
 The bar `|` is our choice operator here, we have to choose at least one of the symbols in the choice group.